What’s in This Article

 What Does PAX Mean in Travel?

 Because travel moves fast, you need terms that work instantly and universally.
-PAX does that, letting you communicate with confidence and avoid confusion.
+PAX does that job, letting you read any booking accurately and make informed choices that support smoother travel.

 Why Hotels Track PAX Counts